Security

 Data isolation

-Every table in the app database has row-level-security policies enforced by Postgres.
+Every table in the application database has row-level-security policies enforced by Postgres.
 Even if application code had a bug, one user still cannot read or modify another user's profile, feed tokens, or subscription state.
 Service-role access is reserved for narrow server-side tasks (subscription webhook fan-out, admin-initiated deletion) and never reaches the browser.

 Monitoring